berkayoz/pac-man/README.md

 # pac-man
-Basic pac-man game without ghosts made with Object C
+Basic Pac-man game without the ghosts included.

-There is 72 food on the map, the game completes after you eat them all.
+There are 72 foods to collect on the map, the objective is to eat them all.
+When you collect all of them the game finishes.
-This game was made for a lesson project so it is kind of basic.
-I didn't have enough time to code AI so i didnt include ghosts in the game.
+I didn't have enough time and knowledge to code AI so I didnt include ghosts in the game.
 The game needs to be compiled on Turbo C++.

 Game Controls: